gvwilson/thirdbit/fiction/maddy-roo/index.md

 and she spun around and turned the key the other way.

 The orange light overhead flickered.
-"Rebooding nedwork," the automated voice as the lights on all of the bots' regulators went out.
+"Rebooting network," the automated voice as the lights on all of the bots' regulators went out.

 </section>